 The mission of the Energy and Resources Group is education and research for a sustainable environment and a just society.
 ERG actively promotes intellectual, racial, ethnic, and gender inclusion; researches the impacts of equality and inequality; and celebrates diversity in our community.

 UC statement on presidential election results: “The University of California is proud of being a diverse and welcoming place for students, faculty, and staff with a wide range of backgrounds, experiences and perspectives.
 Diversity is central to our mission.
 We remain absolutely committed to supporting all members of our community and adhering to UC’s Principles Against Intolerance. … We are proud of what the University of California stands for and hope to convey that positive message to others in our state and nation.”

 Applications to the Energy and Resources Group Master’s and PhD programs for Fall 2017 will open on September 5, 2016 and will close on December 2, 2016.
 ERG will accept letters of recommendation until January 6, 2017.
 For more information please go to ERG Admissions.

 For additional information on UC Berkeley graduate school admissions and funding, please go to Berkeley Graduate Division.
 International applicants will find valuable information at Berkeley International Office.
 For questions contact firstname.lastname@example.org.

-ERG students and faculty work across disciplines and departments to create transformative knowledge for the planet and its people.
-Forty years of ERG research has advanced the fields of global change ecology, renewable energy deployment, efficient energy systems, ecological economics, and equitable and affordable access to water and energy.
-Donate now to support ERG’s unique culture of interdisciplinary research and teaching for a sustainable environment and a just society!
+For 40 years ERG research has advanced the fields of global change ecology, renewable energy deployment, efficient energy systems, ecological economics, and equitable and affordable access to water and energy.
+Donate now to directly support ERG’s unique culture of interdisciplinary research and teaching for a sustainable environment and a just society.